A Cusp in QED at g=2

 Veltman has considered reduction of the number of dynamical components working in a two-component formulation.
 However, there are unresolved challenges~\cite{Veltman:1997am} in particular related to self-adjointness of the resulting spectrum and thus conservation of probability in temporal evolution.
-By individually characterizing states, we will present another resolution of this problem that works in presence of externally applied fields and providing a result within the external field method.
+By individually characterizing states, we will present another resolution of this problem that works in presence of externally applied fields.

+Considering that~\req{EoMg} is 2nd order in time and has four components, the number of dynamical degrees of freedom present in~\req{EoMg} is 8.
+That is, there are twice as many degrees of freedom as in usual Dirac theory.
+For the case $g=2$~\req{EoMg}, can be presented as the square of the operator $\gamma_5 D,\ D=\gamma_\alpha(i\partial_\alpha+eA^\alpha)-m$ and $\gamma_5=i\gamma^0\gamma^1\gamma^2\gamma^3, \gamma_5^2=1$ is the 5th Dirac matrix.
+This means that for $g=2$~\req{EoMg} comprises exact duplication of the Dirac degrees of freedom, the second set with opposite sign of mass $m$ which means with opposite association of the sign between magnetic moment and electric charge, see paragraphs below; for $g\ne 2$ one must search for a projection restricting the full Hilbert space to the physical states.

-0.2cm {\bf Eigenvalue-sum periodicity as a function of $g$:} Our initial objective is to identify the physics content of the 8 degrees of freedom and separate the Hilbert space into two equal size parts that each individually comprise a complete set of states at a fixed given value of $g$.
-To do so, we consider the Landau-orbit spectrum of the operator in brackets in \req{EoMg} in the presence of a constant magnetic field $\vec B$ \beqn E_n =\pm\sqrt{m^2+p_z^2+Q|e\vec B|\,[(2n\!+\!1) \mp g/2]},\quad Q=\pm 1, \eeqn where $p_z$ is the one dimensional continuous momentum eigenvalue and $n$ is the Landau orbit quantum number.
-We have made explicit the presence of 8 eigenvalues for each value of $\vec B$, corresponding to three different possible choices of the signs.
-There are the usual two roots in \req{spectrum}, a known feature of relativistic dynamics also seen in the Landau spectrum of the Dirac equation where the negative energy states become positive energy antiparticle `hole' states.
-The $\mp$ factor inside the root in \req{spectrum} arises from two possible particle spin projections onto magnetic field, corresponding to the spin degeneracy.
+{\bf 3.
+Eigenvalue-sum periodicity as a function of $g$:}\\ We seek to identify the physics content of the 8 degrees of freedom and to separate the Hilbert space into two equal size parts that each individually comprises a complete set of states at a fixed given value of $g$.
+To do so, we consider the Landau-orbit spectrum of the operator in brackets in~\req{EoMg} in the presence of a constant magnetic field $\vec B$

+where $p_z$ is the one dimensional continuous momentum eigenvalue and $n$ is the Landau orbit quantum number.

+We have made explicit the presence of 8 eigenvalues for each value of $\vec B$, corresponding to all different possible choices of the three $\pm$-sign sets.
+There are the usual two roots in~\req{spectrum}, a known feature of relativistic dynamics also seen in the Landau spectrum of the Dirac equation where the negative energy states become positive energy antiparticle `hole' states.
+There is a new spectrum duplication related to two possible values of $Q$.
+This factor arises from two possible particle spin projections onto magnetic field, corresponding to the spin degeneracy.